neoforged/governance/inactivity-policy.md

 ### Grace Period Review

 For Grace Period roled members that were granted a grace period by Steering Council, they will be reviewed again 1 month before Steering Council elections.
-If the member has not contributed enough, then the member will be removed from the team and given the Former Member role.
+If the member has not contributed enough, then the challenged role(s) will be removed.
+If the member has no remaining active team roles, they will be removed from the team and given the Former Member role.
+Steering Council will use a bot to set a reminder of which user to re-review for what team role(s) after grace period is up.

+### Grace Period At Steering Council Voting

+By the time Steering Council elections are happening, there should be no one with any Grace Period role.
+If there are any, have the old Steering Council perform a re-review right then.
+If it was forgotten which team role(s) was on Grace Period, the re-review at this time will need to check each team role for contributions done in the last 19 months (1 year + 6 month grace period + 1 month after when Steering Council voting starts).
+The team role(s) with no contributions for the past 19 months was the one on Grace Period and thus, that role and Grace Period can be removed.

 ## Other things to note